Items 1-12 of 31

 A blend of coffee is the product of two (or more) worlds colliding to make one, wonderfully diverse creation.
 In a less poetic sense, however, it is essentially blending a variety of coffee beans together, whether they differ in country, region, estate or even just in profile or character.
 Any amount of different coffees can be blended together, but it is most common to blend between two and four types of bean.

-It is no secret that, in recent years alone, single origin coffees have greatly increased in popularity owing to their unique characteristics, coupled with a wealth of information on where they came from and how they were produced.
+It is no secret that, in recent years alone, creating single origin coffees like Arabica coffee, have greatly increased in popularity owing to their unique characteristics, coupled with a wealth of information on where they came from and how they were produced.
 It is true that many coffee connoisseurs may sometimes prefer these types of coffees for this reason.

 Blending coffee is often done for consistency.
 It ensures that your favourite blend will smell and taste the same whenever you purchase it, whereas the taste of a single origin coffee can change dramatically throughout the year.
 These coffees can also be blended to give distinct flavours and aromas that are seldom found when choosing single origin coffee.

-Here at The Kent and Sussex Tea and Coffee Company, we stock a large range of some of the best coffee blends available on the market.
+Here at The Kent and Sussex Tea and Coffee Company, we stock a large range of some of the best full bodied coffee blends available on the market, with various flavour profiles and roast profiles.
 We also have a daily roasting program to ensure our coffee blends are of the finest quality.

 Some of our favourite coffee blends include our Espresso Kentish Roast blend, our Italian Roast Coffee, and our Breakfast Coffee.
 We also have a wide array of flavoured coffee blends for you to browse through at your leisure.
 Whatever your preference might be, we will certainly have the perfect coffee blend that meets all your needs, and so much more!